-A bluetooth speaker enables phones and other devices to connect wirelessly so you don’t have to worry about lugging around yet another set of cords or plugs.
+A bluetooth speaker enables phones and other devices to connect wirelessly.
+Therefore, you don’t have to worry about lugging around another set of cords or plugs.

-The speaker can be used at the beach, camp site, AirBNB, or hotel room to blast your favorite tunes or listen to a local musical artist.
+The result?
+You can use a speaker at the beach, camp site, AirBNB, or hotel room to blast your favorite tunes or listen to a local musical artist.

-As much as I love using my GoPro or iPhone to snap pictures, sometimes it’s fun to get photos printed – especially for gifts or home decor.
+As much as I love using my GoPro or iPhone to snap pictures, it’s still fun to get prints of photos – especially for gifts or home decor.

 I got a Fujifilm Instax Mini Link smartphone printer for Christmas one year and absolutely love it!

 I love that I can use it to print photos from my childhood, photos I’ve taken with my iPhone or GoPro, or photos friends have sent me without needing a separate Instax camera to get the fun, vintage Polaroid-style print out.

 Another great app for travel lovers that you can gift is a subscription to a travel journal app.